26.2 The Marathon Training Website

 Quite often when we train for a marathon we tend to do a lot of our runs at the same pace.
 This is usually close to the intended marathon pace.
 Contrary to what you might think - this is not the best way to train!

 Why is this?
 Well, the marathon race itself puts a lot of stress on your muscles.
-Now throw in some hills, windy weather and other adverse conditions and it gets worse.
+Now throw in some hills, windy weather and other adverse conditions and it gets worse. the answer is to build up your strength as well as your endurance.
 If you vary the intensity of your training runs you end up stronger overall, and will be much more capable of completing the marathon without running into trouble or hitting the wall.

 Let's say for example you plan to average 9 minutes per mile during your marathon, for a finish time around 3hrs 56 mins.
-Your training should include these kinds of workouts:
+Your training should include the kinds of workouts below.

 Tempo Run